 Leisure Boats in Italy

 One of the best ways to take advantage of traveling by boat is to stay along the Amalfi Coast in southern Italy.
 Known for its many picturesque beaches and quaint coastal towns, the Amalfi Coast is an amazing place to visit and one you could easily make a trip out of.
-And if you’re staying at any of the cities along the coast, it’s easy to go from one place to another via boat or ferry at a super affordable rate.
+And if you’re staying in any of the cities along the coast, it’s easy to go from one place to another via boat or ferry at a super affordable rate.

 See Related: Best Small Villas in Italy to Book Today